dainst/idai-field/server/deployment_example/README.md

 ## Prerequisites

-We will use [Docker](https://docs.docker.com/get-started/overview/) with [docker-compose](https://docs.docker.com/compose/) For this guide there are two main concepts to be aware of:
+We will use [Docker](https://docs.docker.com/get-started/overview/) with [docker-compose](https://docs.docker.com/compose/).
+For this guide there are two Docker concepts to be aware of:
 1. images
 2. containers